MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

  ![basic activity log filter](media/activity-log-filter-basic.png)

-To drill down into more specific activities, you can expand the basic filter by clicking Advanced.
+To drill down into more specific activities, you can expand the basic filter by clicking **Advanced**.

  ![advanced activity log filter](media/activity-log-filter-advanced.png)